DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ```

 📝 Using `…` make functions being very flexible, but it makes necessary
 to carefully read the function documentation to use it.
-In addition, if
-there is a typo in an argument name, we don’t get an error message.
+Another drawback
+is that typos in argument names may not produce errors, since unmatched
+arguments can be silently passed through.

 ``` r
 sum(1, 2, 5, na.mr = TRUE)